EthanSuperior/EVNEW/Roadmap.md

 ### Fixes
 - Modernize code (c++ 17)
-- Allow NovaLib to work with Unk
+- Allow Workspace to work with Unk
 - IMG encoding things?
 - Fix destroying CResourceUnk, such as DITL and DLOG.
 - All lints
-- Links display NovaLib before Plugin Resources
+- Links display Data before Plugin Resources
 - "CEditor::GetCurrentEditor()->ResourceExtra(...);" Loads a blank resource, even if one exists.

 ##### Links: